What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 And for sure, stomach bugs can add to your IBS and worsen your IBS flare-up (ref).

 One of the strongest theories of IBS is the disturbance of your Gut Microbiota.
-Gut Microbiota is beneficial micro-organisms (mainly bacteria and fungi).
+Gut Microbiota are beneficial micro-organisms (mainly bacteria and fungi).

 They live inside your gut and help to regulate digestion, absorption, intestinal motility, and immunity.